 Very few wood stoves can burn longer than two to three hours on one wood load.
 The old way of closing the air supply so that the coal will smoulder over-night, is a source of pollution and creates a risk of chimney fire.
 In addition, the collective heating profit is poor as the energy is not being utilised.
 The last wood load in the evening should be some rough logs from a hard wood type that burns as normal.
 Even if the fire dies out, the isolation in the house will keep the heat in.
 The chimney will still be lukewarm in the morning and it is no problem to get the fire going again.

 Turbulence is important when lighting the fire because when the temperature is low, the oxygen is not willing to mix with the molecules in the wood.
 Swirles of air bombard the smoke gases with oxygen and makes the lighting easier.
 This is the reason why the fire wood chatches fire more easily when the door to the wood stove is left ajar.
 Some houses are so sealed with isolation that you should open a window when lighting the fire.
 A blow pipe is also an excellent aid to get the fire going, much more so than a bellower.

 Many of the modern wood stoves were designed to burn from the top down.
 Take a look at the user manual or get a new one from the Internet if you burned it.
 Lighting from the top down is done by stacking logs of wood quite tight and then lighting a small fire on top of the wood so that the fire burns downward.
 The wood stove will reach its operating temperature quicker, the gases will burn better and the wood load will last longer.

 Always more than one log

-You should always put two or three logs on the fire at a time – one log on its own will often die out.
+You should always put two or three logs on the fire at a time – only one log will often die out by itself.
 The reason is that the burning of a log happens in three stages, and one single log is not able to keep its own process going.
-More logs have a bigger surface, creates more turbulence and keeps the burning process going.
+More logs have a bigger surface, creates more turbulence and keeps all the processes going at the same time.